warrenspe/tokex/README.md

     (name: ...)     - Named Grammar.
 After parsing, each named grammar will equate to a dictionary, with all named matches made within it being recorded as key: value pairs, name: matched-token.
-                      When used inside {   } brackets, groups the grammar it contains such that match, else no match is made.
+                      To match a string, it must be able to successfully match all of the tokens it contains.
+If it cannot match a token, no match is made.
+Example: (test: 'a' 'b' 'c')
+                      Matches: "a b c"
+                      Does not match: "a b"

     ###
     # Flow